Connectivity is all about messaging between the cloud and the devices. That is how the devices connect to the cloud to perform different operations.

 Raw, unstructured data can also be transformed into well-structured time series, convenient for analytics, pattern analysis, visualization, charting, etc. Similarly to raw data, time series can be pushed into a processing or analytics system of your choice.

 Working with time series is very flexible with Kaa.
 Apart from displaying the main value for a time series, e.g., temperature, the platform allows users to set up tags, which allow viewing some additional data, such as location, light intensity, humidity, etc. Tag values are extracted from the collected raw data and attached to each data point in a time series.
 Also, it is possible to build multiple time series from one data sample.

-The data visualization component of Kaa comprises a rich set of widgets, such as gauges, charts, maps, tables, etc. You can use these widgets to visualize different types of data, whether telemetry, statistics, geolocation, metadata, or other—both historical and current.
+The data visualization component of Kaa comprises a rich set of widgets, such as gauges, charts, maps, tables, etc. You can use these widgets to visualize different types of data, whether telemetry, statistics, geolocation, metadata, filters, software updates, or other—both historical and current.
 All widgets are configurable and allow you to change their data sources as well as visual representation.
 To address special use cases, Kaa visualization component allows you to easily plug in custom widgets.